-When it comes to all around versatility, the pellet grill is at the top of the list in terms of which type of grill is best.
-Pellet grills are incredibly easy to use, and impart delicious wood fired flavor into any food you choose to grill or smoke on them.
+When it comes to all-around versatility, the pellet grill is at the top of the list in terms of smoker grills.
+Pellet grills are incredibly easy to use, and impart delicious wood-fired flavor to any food you choose to grill or smoke on them.

 There are more than a handful of pellet grill brands to choose from, but in this article, we thought it would be worthwhile to compare two of the most popular ones, Z Grills vs Traeger.

 When comparing different brands, there’s a lot to take into account!
-In this article, we’ve compiled weeks of research and will present our complete guide of Z Grills vs Traeger pellet grills.
+In this article, we’ve compiled weeks of research and will present our complete guide to Z Grills vs Traeger pellet grills.
 By the end, you’ll have a better idea of which brand might be a better fit for you!

-Quick Look At Our Favorite Z Grills and Traeger Grills:
+Quick Look At Our Favorite Z Grills vs Traeger Grills:

 - Traeger Ironwood 885 Pellet Grill – [Best Overall Quality] Premium features, high performance, and tons of cooking surface area.

 - Traeger Grills Pro Series 575 – Traeger’s flagship grill is a solid choice for any outdoor patio

 - Z Grills 450B Wood Pellet Grill – [Best Budget Choice] Entry level price point for a perfectly reasonable pellet grill.